 Class ID has already been taken: Appears if another class (active or archived) has the same class ID.
 Remove or update the class ID so it is unique and try again.

-Class Terms must be in the same or following Year: Edit the class terms to start & end within the previous or next academic year.
+Class Terms must be in the same or the following Year: Edit the class terms to start & end within the previous or next academic year.

 II.
-Export previous Year-1 classes to Excel
+Export previous Year-1 classes to CSV Template (Excel file type)

-Navigate to Classes > See all Classes
+Navigate to Classes > Browse All Classes

 - Filter for Diploma or IGCSE